Featured Reviews Sample Library Reviews

 The moveable ceiling panel at AIR Lyndhurst Hall (Photo by Spitfire Audio)

 Spitfire Symphonic Brass includes French Horns, Trombones (Tenor & Bass Trombones), Trumpets, Tuba, Cimbasso, and even a Contrabass Trombone and a Contrabass Tuba.
 The sections were recorded with flexibility in mind, done both solo and a2 (two players in unison) for the majority of the instruments.
 Spitfire Symphonic Brass even features a6 patches for the Horns, Trombones, and Trumpets.
-The full library includes 169 articulations and requires 240 GB of disk space.

 Similarly, Spitfire Symphonic Woodwinds features a comprehensive collection of the orchestral woodwind family, covering flutes (along with Piccolo, Alto & Bass Flute) and clarinets (along with Bass & Contrabass Clarinets), complemented by the oboe, cor anglais, bassoon, and contrabassoon.
 Here again, the players were recorded as solo and a2 sections for most of the included instruments, which can then be combined to create an a3 section for example.
-The library requires 238 GB of disk space.

 All sections of the libraries have been recorded in situ (at their standard position in an orchestral seating).
 This is particularly important when you want to combine sections recorded in a nice reverberant room such as the Lyndhurst Hall, in order not to disrupt the spectral integrity.
+A new selection of distinct microphone signals has also been chosen for this relaunch, which we will talk about later on in this review.

 AIR Lyndhurst Hall (Photo by Spitfire Audio)